pekkis/hardcore-react-training/README.md

 ## Branches

-`training` is the default branch (don't ask) that contains the starting point for our course.
+`training` is the default branch that contains the starting point for our course.
 The `master` branch contains a fuller example application that might be up to date or not, depending on stuff.